Area Cancellations or Postponements Due to COVID-19

 – Central Electric Cooperative (CEC) 2020 First Responders’ Electrical Hazards Training – Postponed (Reschedule Date TBA)

-– Child Development Centers – All facilities in Venango, Crawford, and Erie Counties are CLOSED until Monday, March 30.
+– Child Development Centers – All facilities in Venango, Crawford, and Erie Counties – CLOSED beginning Wednesday, March 18, until Monday, March 30.
+Head Start classes will remain closed tomorrow (Tuesday) at all facilities in Venango, Crawford and Erie counties.

 NOTE: The agency plans to re-open its centers on Monday, March 30, but the return date is subject to change based on potential new developments with COVID-19 during the temporary closure.